cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 - **Describe the current behavior** and **explain the behavior you expected instead** and why.
 - **Provide an example showing the steps**.
 Include links to files, GitHub projects, or include copy/pasteable snippets, we can use when reproducing the bug.
   - If you provide code snippets, use [Markdown code blocks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks).
 - Please **include screenshots and animated GIFs** which help you show your steps.
 If you use the keyboard while following your steps, record the GIF with the Keybinding Resolver shown.
-You can use [Licecap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows.
+You can use [Licecap](https://www.cockos.com/licecap/) when recording GIFs on macOS and Windows.
 - Do NOT include your Cloudinary API Secret or other secrets.

 ### Suggesting Enhancements